Code-Institute-Submissions/the_game/README.md

 period where I have just been researching how to progress further through this assignment.

 I have noticed the card oppih won't come up in tests despite the link being correct - This is very odd as makes no sense.
+However when I looked closely the numbering was wrong and wasn't link up correctly.

 Further tests to get the score working have proven unsuccessful and I am really disappointed as this part is taking more time than I anticipated.
 Part of me feels I have got silly errors in my code.
 Therefore, anything small will prevent something